Equatorial Guinea: Education

 The Equatorial Guinea government has partnered with Hess Corporation and The Academy for Educational Development (AED) to establish a $20 million education program for primary school teachers to teach modern child development techniques.
 There are now 51 model schools whose active pedagogy will be a national reform.

-In recent years, with change in the economic and political climate and government social agendas, several cultural dispersion and literacy organizations have been founded, chiefly with the financial support of the Spanish government.
 The country has one university, the Universidad Nacional de Guinea Ecuatorial (UNGE), with a campus in Malabo and a Faculty of Medicine located in Bata on the mainland.
 In 2009 the university produced the first 110 national doctors.
 The Bata Medical School is supported principally by the government of Cuba and staffed by Cuban medical educators and physicians.

 Culture

 In June 1984, the First Hispanic-African Cultural Congress was convened to explore the cultural identity of Equatorial Guinea.
-The congress constituted the center of integration and the marriage of the Hispanic culture with African cultures.